Congregational and Family Systems Academy Certificate Program

 Clergy participants in this program are lifelong learners, community leaders, and healers.

 This program is for clergy interested in learning Family Systems Theory with direct application to their functioning in ministry.
-This is a 2-year Advanced Training Program.
-The curriculum of the Academy will include two required Systemic Foundations classes with the option of taking additional systemic foundation classes.
+This is a 2-year advanced training program.
+The curriculum of the Academy includes four required courses that teach the foundations of Systems Theory, with a weekly seminar in the first year that meets monthly in the second year.

 Academic Training

-Clergy cohorts will engage with peers and distinguished faculty to:
+The following are the topics the clergy cohort will engage with their peers and CFR’s distinguished faculty on:

-- Understand Application and Integration of Theology with Theory
+• Understand the application and integration of theology with Systems Theory

-- Acquire confidence in managing self in the midst of reactivity and sabotage, stuck or stirred up congregations, triangles, conflicted relationships, static organizations, shrinking attendance and budgets, seduction for the “quick fix,” and family disruptions
+• Acquire confidence in managing self amid reactivity and sabotage, stuck or stirred up congregations, triangles, conflicted relationships, static organizations, shrinking attendance and budgets, seduction for the “quick fix,” and family disruptions

 Program Details